alexholcombe/MOTcircular/README.md

 - How do I recursively change n-dimensional array into a list
 - Still not seeing progress message.
 - reversals.
 Make sure all recorded.
 Make function that does reversals
+- Do old versions have a speed problem?